Frequently Asked Questions

 What transportation services are available to the NYU community?

-NYU offers seven fixed shuttle bus routes operating throughout the academic year, Safe Ride overnight service, airport shuttle service, charter services, and fleet management.
+NYU offers seven fixed shuttle bus routes operating throughout the academic year, Safe Ride overnight service, charter services, and fleet management.

 Who is allowed to use transportation services?